chaaf3/CS555-C-Project/README.md

 *New features as user stories*

 This is the final sprint, so there is no ability to add new features as user stories.
+The user acceptance tests have been added in the UAT folder on the repository.

 *Reflection on Sprint*